linux-sunxi/sunxi-tools/README.md

 * `make target-tools`
 builds tools that are intended for the target (Allwinner SoC), using a cross-compiler.
-The toolchain prefix *CROSS_COMPILE* defaults to `arm-none-eabi-`, adjust it if needed.
+The Makefile will try to auto-detect a suitable toolchain prefix, and falls back to `arm-none-eabi-` otherwise.
+If needed, you may override this by explicitly setting *CROSS_COMPILE*.
 <br>_Hint:_ When compiling 'natively' on the target platform you may
 simply use an empty toolchain prefix here (`make target-tools CROSS_COMPILE=` or `make all CROSS_COMPILE=`).